Azshken/Learning-Solidity-2.0/LOG.md

 27/02/2025
   - I've finished the the Cyfrin Solidity101
   - Updated nvm(0.40.1), Node (v22.14.0)
-  - Going through the HardHat initialization
+  - Going through the HardHat project initialization

 28/02/2025
-  - Dabbing into the foundry101 course on Cyfrin updraft to familirize and know the difference between Hardhat and foundry
+  - Dabbing into the foundry101 course on Cyfrin updraft to familirize and know the difference between Hardhat and Foundry